Or you can turn the page. It’s that kind of bill.

 He’s fallen hard and fast.
 Four weeks ago, he couldn’t spell “cannabidiol,” the component in cannabis — Peake’s bill eschews the word “marijuana” — said to prevent or subdue seizures.

-He has posted a video of the families he's trying to help on his Facebook page -- which you can see above.
 This weekend, Peake is headed for Colorado to visit a pair of Georgia families who have moved to that state, where recreational pot is legal, to get access to the medicine their kids need.

 The Macon lawmaker has personally latched on to 4-year-old Haleigh Cox of nearby Monroe County, who suffers from seizures.
 “She looked just like my granddaughter.
 It really did hit me.
 If it were your child, you would be pushing us to do everything we can,” Peake said.
 “That was kind of the trigger point for me.”